Your cookie preferences

 Economy 10 is similar to Economy 7 and white meter tariffs, which you may be familiar with.

-Economy 10 gives you the same energy as any other tariff, but during ten off-peak hours of the day, your energy will cost less.
+An Economy 10 tariff provides you with the same energy as any other tariff, but during ten off-peak hours of the day, your energy will cost less.
 The Economy 10 discounted rates are typically broken down into seven hours at night, and three hours during the day.
 While Economy 10 offers unit rates of up to half the price of peak rates, the standing charges are often higher.

 How can I take advantage of an Economy 10 tariff?